-The number of degrees awarded must be nationally defined by the higher education institutions and the state in dialogue and considering the needs of society and so that highquality teaching is ensured.
+The number of degrees awarded must be nationally defined by the higher education institutions and the state in dialogue and considering the needs of society and so that high-quality teaching is ensured.
+Increases must not be made if they compromise the quality of teaching, guidance or support services.
 Degrees should have clearly defined learning outcomes, which are reflected both on degree and course level.
 When learning outcomes are defined, working life representatives as well as other relevant stakeholders must be heard.
 There is a sufficient supply of education available in Finnish, Swedish, and English.